 |1000mm x 500mm worktop must be provided adjacent to the cooker.|

-What Size Do Bedrooms Need To Be In An HMO?
+What Room Size Do Bedrooms Need To Be In An HMO?

-With effect from 1st October 2018, the national minimum space required for bedrooms used as ‘sleeping accommodation’ within an HMO property must be 6.51m2 for single adults (single bedroom), and 10.22m2 for two adults (double bedroom).
+With effect from 1st October 2018, the national minimum floor area required for bedrooms used as ‘sleeping accommodation’ within an HMO property must be 6.51 square metres (m2) for single adults (single bedroom), and a room size of 10.22m2 for two adults (double bedroom).

 In my experience, if you’re considering letting you HMO property to either students, young professionals or working people, you will probably find that their preference will always be a double bedroom.
 You may struggle to let single bedrooms to these tenant types.